Quinta Brunson Continues To Slay While Promoting Season 2 Of ‘Abbott Elementary’ - NewsBreak

 Quinta Brunson Continues To Slay While Promoting Season 2 Of ‘Abbott Elementary’

 Quinta Brunson is fashionably eating out here in these streets and leaving not a crumb to spare.
-The Emmy award-winning creator is on the grind promoting the second season of Abbott Elementary , and she’s doing so in style.
-View this post on Instagram
+The Emmy award-winning creator is on the grind promoting the second season of Abbott Elementary, and she’s doing so in style.

 For her first press look, Brunson appeared on Late Night With Seth Meyers rocking a fuchsia-colored Sergio Hudson set paired with gold, ankle-strap Stuart Weitzman heels.
 The jazzy number featured a glamours, sports jacket that gathered at the waist and a matching mini skirt.
 Brunson’s hair was in a blunt bob and her accessories were kept to a minimum.